hcilab/wams/README.md

 - `onconnect` – called each time a screen connects to a WAMS application
 - `ondisconnect` – called when a screen disconnects

 Both methods accept a callback function, where you can act on the event.
-The callback function gets these arguments:
+The callback function gets an event object with these properties:

 1. `view`
 2. `device`